A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Treating nonlinear semigroups generated by the Crandall-Liggett formula

-In this section, we now are concerned with a formal treatment of semigroup $\mathcal{S}$ stipulated by the generation result of Crandall and Liggett \cite{CL1971b} previously discussed in Theorem \ref{thm:CL}.
-Before diving into the formal treatment of these semigroups, we however need to consider some preliminary formal results for the treatment of the range condition in the premise as well as how $J^A_0$ is to be understood.
+In this section, we now are concerned with a formal treatment of the semigroup $\mathcal{S}$ generated by the exponential formula as guaranteed by the result of Crandall and Liggett \cite{CL1971b} previously discussed in Theorem \ref{thm:CL}.
+Before diving into the formal treatment of these semigroups, we however need to consider some preliminary formal results for the treatment of $\overline{\mathrm{dom}A}$ (which features in the premise of the range condition in Theorem \ref{thm:CL}) as well as how $J^A_0$ is to be understood.